marshackVB/transformer_runner/README.md

 2. Create a new Repo in your Databricks Workspace and clone this repository into the Repo.

-3. Provision a single-node cluster, preferable using a GPU instance type for much better performance.
+3. Provision a single-node cluster, preferably using a GPU instance type for much better performance.

 4. Edit the config.yaml file to your specification.
     - Change the database, table, and column name variables to your versions.